It’s not a typical trial. Lawyers in the Trump impeachment case will argue big constitutional questions.

 “Republican senators were gravitating toward this argument [made by Paul] because it allows them to avoid having to condemn or condone what Trump did,” Vladeck said.
 “It’s a technicality that doesn’t actually have to be correct.”

 Vladeck and others have pointed to examples from history, including the impeachment trial of former secretary of war William Belknap in 1876.
-Belknap resigned just before the House voted to impeach him, but the Senate affirmed its power to hold a trial for the former official, even as it failed to get the two-thirds vote to convict him.
+Belknap resigned just before the House voted to impeach him, but the Senate affirmed its power to hold a tria for the former official, even as it failed to get the two-thirds vote to convict him.

 Many Senate Republicans, however, latched on to the constitutional challenge to the process, citing the views of former federal judge J. Michael Luttig, who has argued that only a sitting president can be impeached and tried.